biojppm/cmany/doc/quick_tour.rst

 ----------------------------------

-By default, cmany creates the build trees nested under a directory ``build`` which is made as a sibling of the ``CMakeLists.txt`` project file.
+By default, cmany creates the build trees nested under a directory ``build`` which is created as a sibling of the ``CMakeLists.txt`` project file.
 Similarly, the install trees are nested under the ``install`` directory.
 However, you don't have to use these defaults.
 The following command will use ``foo`` for building and ``bar`` for installing::